QubesOS/qubes-doc/about/faq.md

 Intel TXT (used in [Anti Evil Maid](/doc/anti-evil-maid/)) at least tries to avoid or limit trust in BIOS.
 See the Heads project [[1]](https://trmm.net/Heads) [[2]](http://osresearch.net/) for a better-designed non-UEFI-based secure boot scheme with very good support for Qubes.

-### Is there a way to automate tasks like with Continuous Integration / DevOps?
+### Is there a way to automate tasks for continuous integration or DevOps?

-Yes.
-Since Qubes 3.1 there is [Salt / SaltStack](/doc/salt/) support by Qubes Team.
-Also there is an [external project for Qubes 3.x that uses ansible](https://github.com/Rudd-O/ansible-qubes) .
-With it "you can completely script the setup and maintenance of an entire network of Qubes OS machines".
-Though note, that this stuff is NOT from Qubes Team and managing Dom0 from qube in Qubes 3.x is against Qubes security model (you have been warned).
+Yes, Qubes natively supports automation via [Salt (SaltStack)](/doc/salt/).
+There is also the unofficial [ansible-qubes toolkit](https://github.com/Rudd-O/ansible-qubes) (which has not been reviewed or endorsed by the Qubes team).